elemprod/lptask/docs/build_config.md

 <br clear="right"/>

 A flow chart representing the task search algorithm is presented below for completeness.
-The same task search technique is utilized wether or not caching is enabled.
+The same task search technique is utilized whether or not caching is enabled.
 <center>
 <img src="./img/task_search.svg" align="center" hspace="5"